Overcoming Stress by Lucid Dreaming

 After much practice with lucid dreaming, one can build up an alternative world with its own sights and locations which may be revisited simply by conjuring them up during sleep.
 Quite often, some of these sights and locations can be connected ‘geographically’ to each other with some being similar to actual places in the real world (although often with subtle differences).
 Once one becomes familiar with this ‘dreamworld’, one will have the awareness to avoid those places which could induce melancholic or cathartic feelings and instead, choose and revisit those positive locations where stress can be offloaded.
 For those interested in a fictional account of an alternative world through dreams, look no further then H.P Lovecraft’s fantasy novella, Dream Quest of Unknown Kadath.

-Lucid dreams can also spawn brilliant alternative ideas; for example, Mendeleev struggled to find a way to classify natural elements but during a dream, the idea of creating a period table of elements was spawned.
+Lucid dreams can also spawn brilliant alternative ideas; for example, Mendeleev struggled to find a way to classify natural elements but during a dream, the idea of creating a periodic table of elements was spawned (pictured below).
 Elias Howe dreamt up the idea of inserting a hole in the needle of the sewing machine to complete the stitch, allegedly during a bad dream in which he was being stabbed!
 Simply put, a lucid dream often removes logical boundaries present in the real world allowing the individual to think out of the box.

 Summing it up